russelltg/wl-screenrec/README.md

   -g, --geometry <GEOMETRY>
           geometry to capture, format x,y WxH.
 Compatible with the output of `slurp`.
 Mutually exclusive with --output -o, --output <OUTPUT>
-          Which output to record to.
+          Which output (display) to record.
 Mutually exclusive with --geometry.
 Defaults to your only display if you only have one [default: ]
   -v, --verbose...
           add very loud logging. can be specified multiple times --dri-device <DRI_DEVICE>